Moultrie, Georgia: Geography

 Located in southwest Georgia, Moultrie is in the center of Colquitt County, 24 mi west of Interstate 75, and about 200 mi south of Atlanta and 60 mi northeast of Tallahassee, Florida.
 The city is located between Albany to the northwest, Tifton to the northeast, Thomasville to the southwest, and Valdosta to the southeast.

 According to the United States Census Bureau, the city has a total area of 42.8 sqkm, of which 42.3 sqkm is land and 0.5 sqkm, or 1.15%, is water.
 Moultrie is located at (31.170188, -83.783601).

+Climate

+Moultrie has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.